ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 text does not represent valid JSON are not defined by this specification.
-{{Sections 4 and 8 of -json}} identify specific situations that may conform to the grammar for JSON texts but are not interoperable uses of JSON, for instance as they may cause unpredictable behavior.
+{{Sections 4 and 8 of -json}} identify specific situations that may conform to the grammar for JSON texts but are not interoperable uses of JSON, as they may cause unpredictable behavior.
 The present specification does not attempt to define predictable behavior for JSONPath queries in these situations.
-(Note that another warning about interoperability, in {{Section 2 of -json}}, at the time of writing is generally considered to be overtaken by events and causes no issues with the present specification.)

 Specifically, the "Semantics" subsections of Sections
 {{<name-selector}}, {{<wildcard}},